ldn-softdev/Rpnn/README.md

 ## cli toy
 This package provides a simple unix cli tool which allows running `Rpnn` from shell and toying with your data.
-This cli tool is probably the easiest way to introduce yourself to classical NN (no programming skill required), however it's also could be used in all the areas where backprop is applicable (classification, regressions, aproximations, prediction, etx):
+This cli tool is probably the easiest way to introduce yourself to classical NN (no programming skill required), however it's also could be used in all the areas where backprop is applicable (classification, regressions, approximations, prediction, etc):
 ```
 bash $ rpn -h
 usage: rpn [-adhu] [-G N,M] [-P param] [-S separators] [-b threads] [-c cost_func] [-e target_err]